cmusatyalab/elijah-provisioning/README.md

     launch associated mobile application after finishing ``VM synthesis``.

-  Please recall that this VM synthesis client is for **provisioning custom back-end server VM at arbitrary 	computer** and you need to launch your mobile application after finishing VM synthesis.
+  Please recall that the VM synthesis client is designed for **provisioning a custom back-end server program at cloudlet** and you need to launch your mobile application after finishing VM synthesis.
 This client application will communicate with the back-end server you just provisioned.
 To launch mobile application after VM synthesis, we use Android Activity launcher and the